datagrok-ai/public/help/compute/solver.md

 title: "Solver"
 ---

+**Datagrok Solver** is an innovative tool allowing you to define and solve ordinary differential equations (ODEs) right within your web browser.

-Datagrok lets you solve [initial value problem](https://en.wikipedia.org/wiki/Initial_value_problem) for ordinary differential equations (ODEs) in the browser.
-It provides the modeling and comprehension of complex systems across various fields, including chemical engineering, drug design and discovery.
+Differential equations play a crucial role in modeling complex systems in diverse fields, from chemical engineering and drug design to environmental studies and financial modeling.

-Key features:
+Using **Datagrok Solver**, you can easily create mathematical models, tune and optimize it, use interactive [visualizations](../visualize/viewers) and other features of the Datagrok platform.
+Moreover, in a single click you can turn your model into the [Datagrok script](scripting.md), run it as standalone data processing unit, or include in an [application](../develop/how-to/build-an-app.md).

+**Key benefits and features**:

+* **Enhanced mathematical modeling:** Datagrok Solver can model and analyse complex multi-equation systems.
-* **Ease of use:** The solver is designed with an intuitive interface, making it accessible for users with varying levels of expertise in mathematical modeling.
+* **Ease of use:** The Solver intuitive interface makes it accessible and useful to both beginners and experts in mathematical modeling.
-* **Rapid design:** It has built-in project templates and a collection of use cases that speed up model design.
+* **Rapid design:** The collection of built-in project templates and use cases speed up model design.
-* **Advanced mathematical modeling:** It enables the analysis and prediction of complex dynamic systems, which is essential in research and development sectors.
-* **Auto-generated UI with advanced visualizations:** It ensures the automatic export of the formulas to the platform applications, implementing no-code development.
+* **Streamlined Integration:** In just one click, you can convert formulas to the platform script, implementing no-code development.
-* **Broad application scope:** Its usage ranges from [pharmacokinetics](https://en.wikipedia.org/wiki/Pharmacokinetics) and [controlled fab-arm exchange](https://doi.org/10.1073/pnas.1220145110) simulation to [queues](https://en.wikipedia.org/wiki/Queueing_theory) modeling.
+* **Broad application scope:** The Solver usage ranges from [pharmacokinetics](https://en.wikipedia.org/wiki/Pharmacokinetics) and [hybrid antibody formation](https://doi.org/10.1073/pnas.1220145110) simulation to [queues](https://en.wikipedia.org/wiki/Queueing_theory) modeling.

 ## Using Solver

+### Running Solver

-To run Solver:
+To run **Solver**:

-* Go to **Apps** and run **EquaSleek X**
+* Go to **Functions > Apps** and run **EquaSleek X**.
+  You will see the default code template with one simple differential equation.
-* Press <i class="fas fa-play"></i> **Run** button on the top panel
+* Press <i class="fas fa-play"></i> **Run** button on the top panel.
+  You will immediately see the table and the graph with the resulting function.
 * Edit formulas or add new ones
-* Click **F5** or <i class="fas fa-play"></i> **Run** button
+* Click **F5** or <i class="fas fa-play"></i> **Run** button to re-run Solver and see updated data.

-Datagrok provides the creation of an ODEs project in a few clicks:

 ![add-to-workspace](solver.gif)

+### Loading and saving data

+To save formulas in a local file:

+* Right click on the code editor area and select **Save...**
+* Find the file in Downloads

+Load equations from a local file:

+* Right click on the code editor area and select **Load...**
+* Select a file with formulas

+### Loading templates and use-cases

-Apply built-in templates as a backbone of your project.
-Rigth click, select **Templates** and choose one of the following:
+To load a template, right-click on the code editor area, select **Templates** and choose one of the following templates:

 | Template   | Features                                                                                             |
 |------------|------------------------------------------------------------------------------------------------------|